shaneosullivan/rachelandgarywedding/index.md

 ---
-title: Rachel and Gary's wedding
+title: "Rachel and Gary's wedding..."
 ---

 ## Welcome to GitHub Pages